-ACMG and Wagner are registered with the SEC under the Investment Advisers Act of 1940.
+Alexander Capital Management Group, LLC (ACMG) and Wagner are registered with the SEC under the Investment Advisers Act of 1940.
 The Investment Advisers Act of 1940 imposes numerous obligations on registered investment advisers, including fiduciary duties, recordkeeping requirements, operational requirements and disclosure obligations.
 Virtually all aspects of ACMG's and Wagner's investment management business are subject to various federal and state laws and regulations.
-These laws and regulations generally grant supervisory agencies and bodies broad administrative powers, including the power to limit or restrict them from carrying on investment management business in the event that they fail to comply with such laws and regulations.
-In such event, the possible sanctions which may be imposed include the suspension of individual employees, business limitations on engaging in the investment management business for specified periods of time, the revocation of any such company's registration as an investment adviser and other censures or fines.
+These laws and regulations generally grant supervisory agencies and bodies broad administrative powers, including the power to limit or restrict them from carrying on its investment management business in the event that it fails to comply with such laws and regulations.
+In such event, the possible sanctions which may be imposed include the suspension of individual employees, business limitations on engaging in the investment management business for specified periods of time, the revocation of any such company's registration as an investment adviser, and other censures or fines.

-Green Manning & Bunch, Ltd. ("GMB"), our investment banking subsidiary, is registered as a broker-dealer under the Exchange Act and is subject to regulation by the SEC and the Financial Industry Regulatory Authority ("FINRA").
+Green Manning & Bunch, Ltd. (GMB), our investment banking subsidiary, is registered as a broker-dealer under the Exchange Act and is subject to regulation by the SEC and the Financial Industry Regulatory Authority (FINRA).
 GMB is subject to the SEC's net capital rule designed to enforce minimum standards regarding the general financial condition and liquidity of a broker-dealer.
 Under certain circumstances, this rule limits the ability of the Company to make withdrawals of capital and receive dividends from GMB.
-GMB's regulatory net capital consistently exceeded such minimum net capital requirements in fiscal 2007.
-The securities industry is one of the most highly regulated in the United States, and failure to comply with related laws and regulations can result in the revocation of brokerdealer licenses, the imposition of censures or fines, and the suspension or expulsion from the securities business of a firm, its officers or employees.
+GMB's regulatory net capital consistently exceeded such minimum net capital requirements in fiscal 2008.
+The securities industry is one of the most highly regulated in the United States, and failure to comply with related laws and regulations can result in the revocation of broker-dealer licenses, the imposition of censures or fines, and the suspension or expulsion from the securities business of a firm, its officers or employees.

-FDL provides wealth transfer planning through the use of life insurance products.
+Financial Designs Ltd. (FDL) provides wealth transfer planning through the use of life insurance products.
 State governments extensively regulate our life insurance activities.
 We sell our insurance products throughout the United States and the District of Columbia through licensed insurance producers.
 Insurance laws vary from state to state.
 Each state has broad powers over licensing, payment of commissions, business practices, policy forms and premium rates.
 While the federal government does not directly regulate the marketing of most insurance products, securities, including variable life insurance, are subject to federal securities laws.
 We market these financial products through M Holdings Securities, Inc., a registered broker-dealer and a member of the FINRA and Securities Investor Protection Corporation.

-CoBiz Insurance, acting as an insurance producer, must obtain and keep in force an insurance producer's license with the State of Colorado.
-In order to write insurance in states other than Colorado, they are required to obtain non-resident insurance licenses.
+CoBiz Insurance Inc, acting as an insurance producer, must obtain and keep in force an insurance producer's license with the State of Arizona and Colorado.
+In order to write insurance in other states, they are required to obtain non-resident insurance licenses.
 All premiums belonging to insurance carriers and all unearned premiums belonging to customers received by the agency must be treated in a fiduciary capacity.
-Insurance producers in Colorado are required to complete 24 hours biennially of continuing education by attending courses approved by the Commissioner of Insurance.
+Insurance producers in Colorado are required to complete 24 hours biennially of continuing education and insurance producers in Arizona are required to complete 20 hours annually.